-What's the carbon footprint of food?
+What contributes to the carbon footprint of food?

-We’re talking about things like growing the food to feed that animal (both because of land use and because of fertilizers), the electricity that powers its home, the water it drinks, the manure it leaves behind and the actual carbon emissions of said little piggy and its trip to market.
+We’re talking about things like growing the food to feed that animal (both because of land use and because of fertilizers), the electricity that powers its home, the water it drinks, the manure it leaves behind, and the actual carbon emissions of said little piggy and its trip to market.